nibbula/yew/README.md

 Unusual characteristics:
 - Doesn't require curses, but can use it.
-- Sort of works Windows, as well Unix.
+- Sort of works on Windows, as well as Unix.
 - Depends on some junk in the [the town.](https://github.com/nibbula/yew) and on [opsys](https://github.com/nibbula/opsys).